gutenbergtools/gutenbergsite/site/about/pglaf.md

 ## Tax Status

 PGLAF has been granted tax exempt status by the IRS under section 501(c)(3) of the US Internal Revenue Code.
-It has EIN&nbsp;#64-6221541.
-Here are scans of the [initial IRS determination letter](/gutenberg/pglaf_irs_preliminary.pdf) from October 2000, and the [final IRS determination letter](/gutenberg/pglaf_irs_final.pdf) from October 2005.
+It has EIN #64-6221541.

 ## Board of Directors